-A community survey was conducted to gather data from residents within the Penn Highlands Brookville service area and the region.
+A community survey was conducted to gather data from residents within Penn Highlands DuBois and Penn Highlands Clearfield's service area and the region.
 The survey identified the community's specific health needs and concerns, including those of vulnerable populations that might not be evident through other means.
 By gathering detailed feedback from community members and stakeholders, organizations can make more informed decisions about where to allocate resources and how to develop targeted interventions.
 The survey also provides valuable insights into how health needs have evolved, especially during significant events such as the COVID-19 pandemic.
 Overall, the community survey ensured that health and social initiatives are responsive to the community's actual needs, leading to more effective and efficient healthcare delivery.